-We have audited the accompanying basic financial statements of Grand Oaks Community Development District, St. Johns County, Florida ("District") as of and for the fiscal year ended September 30, 2023, and have issued our report thereon dated February 5, 2025.
+We have audited the accompanying basic financial statements of Grand Oaks Community Development District, St. Johns County, Florida ("District") as of and for the fiscal year ended September 30, 2024, and have issued our report thereon dated June 27, 2025, which includes an emphasis of matter paragraph.